 Our Statement on the COVID-19 Vaccines:

-The AIHA encourages AIH patients to receive any of the available COVID-19 vaccines and recommends that patients accept whichever one is first available to them.
-We advise patients to check with their doctors before getting the vaccines.
+The AIHA encourages AIH patients to receive any of the available COVID-19 vaccines.
+Based on the latest CDC guidance, we also recommend that most AIH patients strongly consider receiving a third vaccine.
+Please check with your doctor before getting vaccinated.
 For more information on the vaccines and other topics related to COVID-19, check out some of our previously published webinars and other resources below.

 COVID-19 Frontline Report.